Gloria236/acc102-perfect-world-analysis/README.md

 - Overall, Perfect World appears financially stronger than the refined peer-group average, although this should be interpreted as a financial signal rather than a guarantee of future game success.

 ## 5. How to Run
 Open the notebook and run all cells from top to bottom.
-WRDS access is required for full reproduction.

 ## 6. Product Link / Demo
-Add your 1–3 minute demo video link here.

 ## 7. Limitations & Next Steps
 - Company-level financial data cannot directly predict the future success of a specific game